alex-gutev/generic-cl/README.md

 Returns a copy of `OBJECT`.
 If `OBJECT` is mutable, by some other functions, then the returned object should be distinct (not `EQ`) from `OBJECT`, otherwise the return value may be identical (`EQ`) to `OBJECT`.

 This function may accept additional keyword arguments which specify certain options as to how the object should be copied.
 Methods specialized on sequences accept a `:DEEP` keyword parameter, which if provided and is true a deep copy is returned otherwise a shallow copy is returned.
-If this applicable to a user-defined type, the `COPY` method for that type should also accept the `DEEP` keyword parameter.
+If a user-defined type acts as a container or sequence then the `COPY` method for that type should also accept the `DEEP` keyword parameter.

 Methods:

 -   `CONS`

     Returns a new list which contains all the elements in `OBJECT`.
-If `:DEEP` is provided and is true, the list returned contains a copy of elements, copied using `(COPY ELEM :DEEP T)`.
+If `:DEEP` is provided and is true, the list returned contains a copy of the elements, copied using `(COPY ELEM :DEEP T)`.

 -   `VECTOR`

     Returns a new vector which contains all the elements in `OBJECT`.
-If `:DEEP` is provided and is true, the vector returned contains a copy of elements, copied using `(COPY ELEM :DEEP T)`.
+If `:DEEP` is provided and is true, the vector returned contains a copy of the elements, copied using `(COPY ELEM :DEEP T)`.

 -   `ARRAY`

     Multi-Dimensional Arrays.

     Returns a new array, of the same dimensions as `OBJECT`, which contains all the elements in `OBJECT`.
-If `:DEEP` is provided and is true, the array returned contains a copy of elements, copied using `(COPY ELEM :DEEP T)`.
+If `:DEEP` is provided and is true, the array returned contains a copy of the elements, copied using `(COPY ELEM :DEEP T)`.

 -   `T`